pelinski/fftTerrain/README.md

 On the terminal, write:

 ```
-DISPLAY=:0 processing-java --sketch=yourdir\terrain --run
+DISPLAY=:0 processing-java --sketch=yourdir/fftTerrain/terrain --run
 ```

-where `yourdir`refers to the repository folder.
+where `yourdir`refers to the parent folder of this repo.

 #### Runing the script at boot